Er-F/01_Building-Machine-Learning-Model-From-Scratch/README.md

-# Machine Learning Project: Entropy and Gini-Index Functions
+# Personal Machine Learning Model: Entropy and Gini-Index Functions

-This repository contains a project developed during my university studies, focusing on calculating entropy and Gini-index for machine learning models.
+This repository contains a project developed during my university studies, focusing on creating an ML model from scratch based on entropy and Gini-index evaluations.
 The project includes functions to compute these metrics, evaluate the information gain for features in a dataset, and compare model performance.

 ## Overview